TL;DR: Key Points About Colorado Headlight Laws

 - Headlights must be used from half an hour after sunset to half an hour before sunrise, and at any other time when visibility is reduced to less than 1,000 feet.
 This includes rain, snow, fog, and smoke from wildfires, which are not uncommon in Colorado (C.R.S. § 42-4-204).

 - They must be adjusted so that the high beams do not project into the eyes of oncoming drivers.
 When approaching another vehicle within 500 feet or following within 200 feet, drivers must switch to low beams to avoid blinding other drivers.
+Bright headlights must comply with Colorado’s headlight laws and the state’s headlight laws, and drivers are required to dim high beams when approaching an oncoming vehicle or when there is a vehicle ahead within a certain distance.

 - All motorcycles’ headlamps must be on at all times (even during the day) when the motorcycle is being operated to increase visibility and safety.